CLASS-SZ/class_sz/README.rst

  With Thermal Sunyaev Zeldovich Power Spectrum Computation

+(And Other Halo Model Observables)

-**The SZ module is based on Eiichiro Komatsu’s fortran code SZFAST.**
+**The SZ module is initially based on Eiichiro Komatsu’s fortran code SZFAST.**

 (See http://wwwmpa.mpa-garching.mpg.de/~komatsu/CRL/clusters/szpowerspectrumks/)